 A Type 2 Titan

 A few days later, I didn’t have the strength to stand.
-My son’s mother, who was 9 months pregnant with him at the time, and her father drove me to the hospital.
-There, I was told my blood sugar was 1000 mg/dL, which was 10 times the normal level!
-This is level is not only abnormal, but it can be deadly.
+My son’s mother, who was nine months pregnant with him at the time, and her father drove me to the hospital.
+There, I was told my blood sugar was 55.6 mmol/L1000 mg/dL, which was 10 times the normal level!
+This level is not only abnormal, but it can be deadly.
 I’m lucky I was able to be seen by a doctor.

 I was put on an insulin drip for the five longest days of my life and had to eat a sugar-free, low-carb, flavorless diet.
 By the third day, I was able to eat mandarin oranges; they were the only thing that had any flavor.